GOOD. blog

 And why did I do this?
 Because my brain works differently.

 Call it neuro-spicy.
 Call it high-sensitivity with a system.
-I don’t have chaos in my head, quite the opposite.
+There’s no chaos in my head, quite the opposite.
 I have lists.
 Structures.
 Systems that work perfectly.
-Until someone from the outside shuffles them around.
+Until someone from outside comes along and scrambles them.

 The supermarket on a Saturday?
 DEFCON 1.
 An unexpected phone call?
 Code red.
-Plans that change last-minute without prep time?
-Buffering, buffering, my brain freezes like a Windows 95 computer that has to restart before I can do anything sensible again.
-And constantly feeling like you’re “too much”?
+Plans that change last minute with no time to prepare?
+Buffering, buffering, my brain freezes like a Windows 95 computer that needs to restart before it can do anything sensible again.
+And that constant feeling of being “too much”?
 Check.

-And then came Adaptiv.
-Not as a miracle cure that fixes everything, but as that one friend who comes and stands beside you during a meltdown and says: “Hey.
+And then Adaptiv came along.
+Not as some miracle cure that fixes everything, but as that one friend who stands beside you during a meltdown and says: “Hey.
 Breathe.
 I’m here.
 We’ll do this together.”

-What those capsules gave me is room.
-Room between the stimulus and my response.
+What those capsules gave me was room.
+Room between the trigger and my response.
 Room to choose how I react.
-Room to simply be, without my nervous system thinking we have to be in survival mode all the time.
+Room to just be, without my nervous system thinking we constantly need to be in survival mode.

 And now, finally, Adaptiv is coming to Europe.
-With a formula that isn’t the same as the US version, but even better.
+With a formula that’s different from the US version, and even better.
 Yep, you read that right.
 The European version is an upgrade.

 Why the EU version is stronger

-Okay, science time, but in a way you’ll get without a PhD.
+Okay, science time, but the kind you can follow without a PhD.

 The American version contains Sceletium tortuosum (Zembrin®), also known as Kanna.
-A fine ingredient, does its job.
+A perfectly good ingredient, it does its job.
 But European regulations said “nope” to Sceletium.
-And instead of choosing a half-arsed alternative, doTERRA went for saffron extract.
+And instead of settling for a half-arsed alternative, doTERRA went for saffron extract.

-And here it gets interesting.
+And here’s where it gets interesting.
 Sceletium has been studied in a handful of small clinical trials.
-Saffron extract by now has a substantial number of clinical trials to its name, with over a thousand participants combined, and is among the best-researched botanicals for mood support.
+Saffron extract, on the other hand, now has a solid number of clinical trials to its name, with over a thousand participants combined, and it’s one of the best-researched botanicals for mood support.

 Where Sceletium mainly works on your serotonin system (one neurotransmitter, one mechanism), saffron extract takes a multi-target approach.
-It appears to modulate not only serotonin, but also dopamine, noradrenaline and GABA.
-Like going from a bicycle to a car: you still get there, but with far more possibilities.
+It appears to modulate not just serotonin, but also dopamine, noradrenaline and GABA.
+It’s a bit like swapping a bicycle for a car: you’re still moving forward, but with far more options.

-The saffron extract in the European Adaptiv is standardised to three per cent crocins, the active components.
-Saffron has been eaten safely for centuries and has been studied in dozens of trials on stress and mood.
-So the EU didn’t get the “budget version”, but a well-supported premium edition.
+The saffron extract in the European Adaptiv is standardised to three per cent crocins, the active compounds.
+Saffron has been eaten safely for centuries and has been studied for its effects on stress and mood in dozens of trials.
+So the EU ended up with a well-substantiated premium edition.

 How is that capsule put together? (the nerd-out section)

-Adaptiv Capsules aren’t a random mix of “calming herbs” someone found on Pinterest.
+Adaptiv Capsules aren’t some random mix of “calming herbs” someone found on Pinterest.
 This is thoughtfully formulated.
-And yes, I’ll walk you through the science, but in a way you’ll understand (and maybe even find interesting).
+And yes, I’ll walk you through the science, but in a way you’ll actually follow (and maybe even find interesting).

 The gut-brain axis